Last Updated on

-The park sits in Stokes County, in Central North Carolina.
-However, more than 700 species of mountain flora also reside in the park.
+The park sits in Stokes County, technically closer to Central North Carolina but we and others lump it in with Western North Carolina.
+That’s largely thanks to the 700 species of mountain flora that reside in the park.

 That creates some interesting pairings, as Hanging Rock is one of the few places where both Canadian and Carolina hemlock grow harmoniously.

 The Blacksburg salamander (formerly classified as Wehrle’s) also resides in the park’s streams and forest beds, and peregrine falcons have been known to nest here.